compulim/use-schema-org-action/README.md

 If the handler did not respond with `actionStatus` or output constraints is not defined, it will set `actionStatus` to `"CompletedActionStatus"` for resolutions, or `"FailedActionStatus"` for rejections.

-### Why the `performAction` function is invalidated on every re-render?
+### Why the `performAction` function is being invalidated on every re-render?

-The handler function (second argument) should be memoized via `useCallback`.
+The `handler` function (passed as second argument) should be memoized via `useCallback`.

-When the handler function change, the `performAction` will be invalidated.
+When a different `handler` function is passed, the `performAction` will be invalidated.

 ## Contributions